grumpyjames/birding-almanac/features/a-200-bird-year/part-16-pulborough-brooks.md

 mixture of scrubby bramble and light birch woodland.
 Whitethroat is the default bird.
-Still no Lesser Whitethroat, though - there are three or four people who are good enough with their ears to pick it out very quickly (what a treat!), and they can't hear one.
+Still no Lesser Whitethroat, though - there are three or four people who are good enough with their ears to pick it out very quickly (what a treat), and they can't hear one.

 Andrew marshalls the group around this area at roughly the pace I'd choose; tarrying here and there when he picks up a hint of something interesting, but not too long.
-It's when he shushes a few stragglers at the back of the group that I know I'm in the hands of a professional, though!
+It's when he shushes a few stragglers at the back of the group that I know I'm in the hands of a professional, though.
 The guilty parties quieten down and exchange suitably chastened looks.

 #### No stress Nightingale dip